Salt has been used for centuries and is even called “essential” for life, but also we have been encouraged to eat less salt.

 There are many natural salts to choose from. celtic salt, macrobiotic salt, Himalayan pink salt etc.

-One that I absolutely love at the moment is bamboo salt (grain or powder) .
-It has a distinct flavour, hint of egg (!). the benefits reported have been pretty amazing.
+One that I love at the moment is bamboo salt (grain or powder).
+It has a distinct flavour, a hint of egg (!).
+The benefits reported have been pretty amazing.
 Treating gastritis and other stomach conditions, blood sugar and blood pressure conditions to heart diseases.
-It is also known to eliminate an oxygen free radical and powerful anti-oxidant that helps with cell renewal.
+It is also known to eliminate an oxygen-free radical and powerful anti-oxidant that helps with cell renewal.

-see this separate post about benefits and what bamboo salt are all about here
+See this separate post about benefits and what bamboo salt facts are all about

 POTASSIUM AND SODIUM BALANCE

-when we have too much sodium and too little potassium it can lead to many diseases such as heart diseases, memory decline, osteroporpsis, kidney stones, cataracts, rheumatoid arthritis, ulcers and cancer.
+When we have too much sodium and too little potassium it can lead to many diseases such as heart disease, memory decline, osteoporosis, kidney stones, cataracts, rheumatoid arthritis, ulcers and cancer.
 Potassium helps to maintain proper PH levels and electrolyte balance in the body fluids and plays an important role in regulating your blood pressure.
-Again it is easy to cause imbalance when you are eating lots of processed foods which usually have high sodium and low potassium ratio.
+Again it is easy to cause imbalance when you are eating lots of processed foods which usually have high sodium and low potassium ratios.

 Potassium is found in many natural whole foods, including fresh vegetables, beans and fruits.

-Personally I have no reasons to avoid or have low-sodium diet at the moment.
-Salty flavour is an important part of creating enjoyable meal and balance.
-But be mindful with the quality and quantity.
+Personally, I have no reasons to avoid or have a low-sodium diet at the moment.
+Salty flavour is an important part of creating an enjoyable meal and balance.
+But be mindful of the quality and quantity.
 When you are using fresh produce what you want to taste is the ingredients themselves.
 Salt can accentuate the various flavours but should never be the main focus.